Algebraic File Synchronization: Adequacy and Completeness: Command Pairs and Sequences

-If $n=m$, then from Rule\nobreakspace \ref {ax_same_breaks} we know $Y=Z$ and $W=X$ as otherwise the commands, in one order or the other, would break all filesystems and they could not be independent.
-The commands are not assertion commands, and so from Rule\nobreakspace \ref {ax_same_singlec} we know that $\cxynv\cc\czwnv\equiv\czwnv\cc\cxynv$ can only happen if $Y=W$ and $\valvy=\valvw$.
-Therefore $X=Y=Z=W$ which is only possible if both commands are $\cff$ and have the same output value.
-This, however, contradicts our assumption that they are different.
+If $n=m$, then from Rule\nobreakspace \ref {ax_same_breaks} we must have $[y]=[z]$ and $[w]=[x]$ as otherwise the commands, in one order or the other, would break all filesystems.
+The equivalence also implies $[x]=[z]$ as otherwise the two sides would not be defined on the same filesystem, as well as $y=w$ as their effects is the same.
+The two commands are therefore the same, and they are either assertion or replacement commands.